 It is thought that the super dry air underneath the monastery is responsible for the almost perfect mummification process.
 The process went something like this: priests would lie the body out on a shelf to drain, and after a year, the body would be treated with vinegar and redressed before being placed in the proper spot.
 This process has kept some bodies well preserved for hundreds of years.

 The Tower of London was once used as a prison and has seen many executions.
 The tower was first built by William the Conqueror and took 20 years to construct.
 Killings were not the only blood to be shed here.
-It is said that King Henry VI was murdered while he was praying in the King’s Private Chapel.
+It is said that King Henry IV was murdered while he was praying in the King’s Private Chapel.
 In 1674 two skeletons were unearthed and were believed to be the two sons of Edward IV.

 For 800 years, the tower served as a prison.
 Some people stayed a few days; others spent quite a bit of time here before they were eventually executed.
 What is interesting is that in the 20th century, German spies were brought here to be shot.